 Access as per Shock removal, but cross-axle must be resting on support, front wheels off the ground, to prevent the center pin from separating from the upper cross-axle.
 Car must not be moved with the center pin bolt removed.
 You can have the broken bracket welded or purchase one from Club Spares, or from Isis Imports, or from England.
 (Ed.
 Or check the list of suppliers in the Suppliers and Cross-reference article on the Morgan Web page).

-Have you just had your King Pins done or shock absorbers replaced?
+Have you just had your Kingppins done or front shockers replaced?
+Are you unhappy with the feel?

-This is a difficult one to explain but does make a difference, and takes about 10 mins.
-You don't have to take the wheel off or jack the car.
-Front Shock Absorbers - Over zealous tightening of the shock absorber top mounting nut can ruin the ride and handling.
-After having the King pins and bushings done the ride and feel just wasn't right.
+Look to your shocks.
+It is very possible the securing nuts have been over-tightened.
+(Alternatively, the clearance between the Kingpins and the bushes is insufficient and for that you should check the Front Suspension section.)
+Over zealous tightening of the shock absorber's mounting nuts (top or bottom) can ruin the ride and handling.
+To cure over squeezed bushes, you do not have to take the wheels off or jack the car.
+Very common for amateurs and non-Morgan mechanics.
+After having the Kingpins and bushings done the ride and feel just wasn't right.
 In fact it was terrible.
-There was no play in the KingPins or wheel bearings, all seemed in order.
+There was no play in the KingPins or wheel bearings, yet all seemed in order.